Dilated Cardiomyopathy Workup

 Staging

 Classic staging of heart failure is based on the New York Heart Association (NYHA) system.
-A newer approach to the classification of heart failure is the American College of Cardiology/American Heart Association system, which is as follows[7] :
+It may also be classified by the the American College of Cardiology/American Heart Association (ACC/AHA) system, which emphasizes the progressive nature of heart failure, as follows [88] :

 • Stage A (high risk for developing heart failure): hypertension, coronary artery disease, diabetes mellitus, family history of cardiomyopathy